Connect Bitbucket Cloud to Jira Software Server

 Step 1.
 Create an OAuth access token for your Bitbucket Cloud account

 The DVCS Connector requires an OAuth access token, which you create in your Bitbucket Cloud account.
 You should create the access token in the Bitbucket Cloud account that owns the repositories you want to link.
-If you are linking repositories for a team, you should generate this token using the team account.
+If you are linking repositories for a workspace, you should generate this token using the workspace account.

 Create the OAuth token as follows: